The community.docker collection offers several modules and plugins for orchestrating Docker containers and Docker Swarm.

 ansible-playbook and for the same Python interpreter used by Ansible.
 To see which Python is used, run

-You can install the Docker SDK for Python for Python 2.7 or Python 3 as follows:
+You can install the Docker SDK for Python for Python 3.6 or later as follows:

 $ pip install docker